-What is the Difference Between a Nominee Shareholder and a Nominee Director?
+What is the Difference Between a Nominee Director and a Nominee Shareholder?

 If you appoint a nominee shareholder, he would appear to the world to be the owner of the shares, and you get to keep the arrangement a secret.
 And if the appointment is made in the correct way, you retain all of the rights and benefits in the shares, such as the right to sell the shares, receive dividends, and vote at general meetings.

 Nominee directors and nominee shareholders are usually the same persons.
 They are often the family members or trusted friends of the entrepreneur, or professionals such as lawyers and accountants.